 Operating Changes from the Legacy Drive System

 In addition to the speed lock characteristics noted above, the key operational differences you’ll note from the legacy drive are:

 - Much more precise speed adjustment.
 This was accomplished by dedicating each switch position (trim pot) to a specific speed.
-The pots are no longer assignable to either speed.
+The 33 and 45 rpm pots can no longer be reversed.

 - Separation of functionality into two switches – one to select speed and one to enable the controller.